Tinitto/Church-NoteTaker/README.md

 ## News
 I am currently unable to actively develop this API to full completion as quickly as I had hoped due to other pressing obligations.

 I thus welcome any pull requests.
-Ensure that your code follows the PEP8 guidelines and is appropraitely commented so that I can quickly add it in if it is relevant.
+Ensure that your code follows the PEP8 guidelines and is appropriately commented so that I can quickly add it in if it is relevant.